zulip/zulip-mobile/docs/howto/push-notifications.md

    alpha and/or beta releases, but the build number must strictly increase.

-So if the last version in master is already in the App Store (and not still in alpha or beta), then we'll want to:
+So if the last version in main is already in the App Store (and not still in alpha or beta), then we'll want to:

  * Increment the user-facing version number.